SQL Schema Creator

 All tables with change_reason_code validate the code via the insert trigger function.

-The trigger calls metadata.refdata_validate_change_reason_fn() to ensure the code exists:
+The trigger calls ores_dq_validate_change_reason_fn() with the tenant_id to ensure

-This validates that the change reason code exists in metadata.dq_change_reasons_tbl
+This validates that the change reason code exists in ores_dq_change_reasons_tbl

 Using the Code Generator